newjersey/innovation.nj.gov/content/_skills/ai-how-tos/public-sector-tips.md

 **Disclaimer:** The products and services mentioned in this guide were available through our state IT contracts and are provided for illustrative purposes only.
 They do not constitute endorsements.
 Similar solutions may be available from other providers.

-## 1. Responsible AI Products in Government
+## 1. Align On Your Responsible AI Approach

 Before diving into the technical tips, it's critical to address the ethical responsibilities that come with using AI in government services.